ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/network-traffic-apimanager.md

 * Request/response headers from each API call

 {{< alert title="Note" color="primary" >}}You can disable sending the headers by using the following property:  `traceability_agent.apigateway.getHeaders: false.` By default, the property is set to true.
-If collecting the headers is disabled, they will not be visible in Axway AMPLIFY platform Observability module, as the Traceability Agent will send only the transaction summary data (status / url / duration / timestamp / transaction service called) to the platform.{{< /alert >}}
+If collecting the headers is disabled, they will not be visible in Axway Amplify platform Observability module, as the Traceability Agent will send only the transaction summary data (status / url / duration / timestamp / transaction service called) to the platform.{{< /alert >}}

 Once the information is extracted it is sent to the Axway platform using the TLS encryption.